ChristianTPW/Transparent-Upgradeable-Proxy/article.md

 ### Proxy.sol

-Proxy is the the main contract, this snippet code will utilize OpenZeppelin's `Transparent Upgradeable Proxy` library.
-This contract will call `Transparent Upgradeable Proxy` library which initialize a new proxy admin contract.
+Proxy is the main contract, this code snippet will utilize OpenZeppelin's `Transparent Upgradeable Proxy` library.
+This contract will call the `Transparent Upgradeable Proxy` library which initializes a new proxy admin contract.

 ```
 // SPDX-License-Identifier: Unlicensed